pvcraven/syllabi/source/CMSC-390IA.rst

 We will be following the textbook for assignments.

-* For each chapter there will be an on-line quiz.
+* For each chapter there will be an on-line quiz worth 100 points.
-* For each lab, there will be a lab report worth 10 points.
+* For each lab, there will be a lab report worth 100 points.
-* After each lab, there will be an on-line lab assessment worth 10 points.
+* After each lab, there will be an on-line lab assessment worth 100 points.
-* The final will be a book report, worth 40 points.
+* The final will be a book report, worth 400 points.

 Course Assessment
 -----------------